lad-sapienza/BraDypUS/bdus-docs/setup/preview-config.md

 If you are not interested on going through the looking glass skip this part.

-Follows the full content of the final configuration files, that  can be founf in `cfg` folder
+Follows the full content of the final configuration files, that  can be found in `cfg` folder

 - [app_data.json](#app_datajson)
 - [bibliography.json](#bibliographyjson)